 Eczema, asthma, hayfever and rhinitis are all allergic disorders.

-An allergy develops when your body’s immune system reacts to the allergen (for example, grass) as though it is a threat to your health.
-Your body produces antibodies to fight off this threat.
-This is called the immune response and this can be your runny nose, itchy eyes or sore throat.
+An allergy develops when your body reacts to the allergen (for example, grass) as though it is a threat to your health.
+Your body produces antibodies to fight off this threat, and you might have a runny nose, itchy eyes or sore throat.

 Who has allergies?

-Many of the people who have allergies are children.
-Some allergens, such as foods, are a problem all year long, but others might only bother people at certain times of the year – for example, if you get hayfever, you are allergic to pollen from trees, which is only around in the air in the spring.
+Lots of people have allergies, including children.
+Some allergens, such as foods, are a problem all year long, but others might only bother people at certain times of the year – for example, if you get hayfever, you are allergic to pollen, which is only around in the air in the spring and summer.

-Anyone can get allergies, but often you are more likely to have an allergy if someone else in your family has them.
-People can develop allergies when they are babies, children, teens, or adults, although allergies often get less in older people.
+People can develop allergies when they are babies, children, teens, or adults, although allergies often affect older people less.

 What are the symptoms of an allergy?